nddpj00/balanced-diet-menu-finder/README.md

 2. Add / Store a Recipe [**C**RUD]
 - Use a form to direct the user to easily add a recipe.
-- Form looks for duplication and notifies via a flash message if duplicate exists.
+- Form looks for duplication and notifies user via a flash message if duplicate exists.
 - User to select a category via the dropdown to sort in to the correct recipe page.
 - Once submitted the user is directed to the recipe page of the category chosen, allowing them to see the added recipe, along with a flash message to give immediate and full feedback on data processes.